grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

 ## Introduction

-Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
-There's a good chance you can already visualize metrics from the systems you have set up.
+Grafana supports a wide range of [data sources](https://grafana.com/grafana/plugins/data-source-plugins/), including Prometheus, MySQL, and Datadog.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
-This tutorial teaches you to build a support for your data source.
+This tutorial teaches you to build a new data source plugin to query data.

 In this tutorial, you'll: